ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 ![](/wiki/shared/news/2024-10-30-osu-world-cup-2024-qualifiers-recap/chiv-and-dada.png)

 Mappooling for the biggest tournament of the year is not an easy feat, especially for a stage as crucial as the Qualifiers.
-Below you will find an interview with [chiv](https://osu.ppy.sh/users/6701656) and [Dada](https://osu.ppy.sh/users/9119507), members of the osu!
+Below you will find an interview with ::chiv::{ user-id=6701656 } and [Dada](https://osu.ppy.sh/users/9119507), members of the osu!
 World Cup mappooling selector team.
 They are in charge of mappooling the entire tournament, but we will delve into the specifics of pooling for the Qualifiers.

 <div class="news-chat-quote__text-container">